spheredev/neosphere/INSTALL.md

-minisphere Installation Instructions
+miniSphere Installation Instructions
 ====================================

-minisphere compiles on all three major platforms (Windows, Linux, and OS X).
+miniSphere compiles on all three major platforms (Windows, Linux, and OS X).
 This file contains instructions for how to compile and install the engine on each platform.

 Windows
 -------

-You can build a complete 32- or 64-bit distribution of minisphere using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
+You can build a complete 32- or 64-bit distribution of miniSphere using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
 Visual Studio 2015 or later is required; as of this writing, Visual Studio Community 2015 can be downloaded free of charge from here: